-3. Converting raster image file to GeoTIFF (.tif) format with GDAL – this way gives us the great opportunity to take full control on our raster map.
+3. Converting the raster image file to GeoTIFF (.tif) format with GDAL – this way gives us the great opportunity to take full control of our raster map.
 I mean, that you can georeference the map in detail and take control of proper reprojecting.
 The georeference can be done using ground control points.

 5. Download the GeoTiff file format from the Web – it’s possible for sure when we enter the free GIS data source.
 A lot of them cover these file formats worldwide.
 One of the most detailed is the 250m True Marble global dataset or USGS National Geospatial Program, which is costless for the low-resolution version.
 Another option is searching for the GeoTiff files locally.
 Some platforms operating strictly within some areas sometimes have an option to download raster imagery, which might include the GeoTiff format also.
-A good example here is the Mesacounty.us or CityofLondon.gov.uk (Pic.
+A good example here is Mesacounty.us or CityofLondon.gov.uk (Pic.
 2).